tkjaergaard/Validator/README.md

 ## Validating a single input

-To validate a single input field you can user the `validateField` method which accepts a input field, like with the form example above.
+To validate a single input field you can use the `validateField` method which accepts a input field, just like with the form example above.

-This method returns boolean agaist the `data-validation-rules` attribute.
+This method returns boolean and validates agaist the `data-validation-rules` attribute.

 ## Extending